Writing in Italy

 Published on 28 June 2025 at 11:20

 I’m in Italy this week.
-There’s espresso I forgot to finish, heat radiating off the tiles, and somewhere in the middle of all that, I’ve been deep inside my book again.
-Not reading it for fun.
-Reading it like it might fall apart if I don’t hold it together.
+There’s espresso, my gosh, finally a real one, and somewhere in the middle of all that, I’ve been deep inside my book again.

 This week, I’ve edited with the kind of obsession that’s probably not healthy.
-I’ve questioned metaphors, deleted words I once loved, argued with myself over commas, semicolons, em-dashes, and stared at a blinking cursor.
+I’ve questioned metaphors, deleted words I once loved, put those back in, argued with myself over commas, semicolons, em-dashes, and so on.
 But somewhere in there, something happened.

 I fell in love with it all over again.

 Not the polished version.
 The original one.
 The version that still has bruises.
 The one where Virginia cracks a little.
 Where Caio won’t shut up.
 Where Lilo whispers things.
-The version that reminds me why I wrote it in the first place.
+The version that reminds me the core of the story, the beginning of everything.

-I’m not doing this to impress anyone.
+I’m not writing to impress anyone.
 I’m doing it because this story won’t leave me alone.
 Because I want to get it right.
-Because I care in that stupid, gut-deep way that makes you dream in dialogue and rewrite scenes while walking your dog.
+Because I care in a gut-deep way that makes you dream in dialogue and rewrite scenes in your mind while you walk your dog.

 This week wasn’t relaxing.
 But it mattered.